nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 ### Inference Stages

 #### Inference Stage (`DFPInferenceStage`)
-The `DFPInferenceStage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_inference_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_inference_stage.py)) stage loads models from MLflow and performs inferences against those models.
+The {py:obj}`~dfp.stages.dfp_inference_stage.DFPInferenceStage` stage loads models from MLflow and performs inferences against those models.
 This stage emits a message containing the original `DataFrame` along with new columns containing the z score (`mean_abs_z`), as well as the name and version of the model that generated that score (`model_version`).
 For each feature in the model, three additional columns will also be added:
 * `<feature name>_loss` : The loss
 * `<feature name>_z_loss` : The loss z-score
 * `<feature name>_pred` : The predicted value